-- Be able to perform a range of dramatic techniques with confidence. - Know how to respond imaginatively to and develop work for performance both scripted and devised. - Show that they can work effectively as a member of an ensemble, both in the creation and the performance of drama. - Understand how to critically appraise their own work and the work of others in a critically constructive way.
+- Be able to create theatre whilst articulating creative theatre making choices. - Know how to respond imaginatively to and develop work for performance both scripted and devised. - Show that they can work effectively as a member of an ensemble, both in the creation and the performance of drama. - Understand how to critically appraise their own work and the work of others in a critically constructive way.